-Amazon sellers need to know about intellectual property law.
-Especially if your account was suspended because of an IP complaint.
+Sellers need to know about intellectual property law, especially if their Amazon account was suspended because of an IP complaint.
 The complaints that cause Amazon accounts / listings to be suspended are often referred to as rights owner complaints.
-Sellers accused of violating intellectual property rights should call for a free consultation 1-877-9-SELLER
+Sellers accused of violating intellectual property rights should call an intellectual property lawyer at our firm for a consultation 1-877-9-SELLER about how we can help with your Amazon infringement appeal.

 Intellectual property law can be broken down into 4 categories: